cisagov/ScubaGear/baselines/teams.md

 ### Implementation

-All of the settings in this section are configured in the **Microsoft Teams admin center**.
+All the settings in this section are configured in the **Microsoft Teams admin center**.

 #### MS.TEAMS.6.1v1, instructions: